 Costs to Society

-The index of disability-adjusted life years (DALYs) has identified that adult hearing loss will rise to 2.9%.
-The cost of this reduced quality of life for 196 million Europeans living with hearing loss stands at €67 billion.
+The index of disability-adjusted life years (DALYs) estimates adult hearing loss will reach 2.9%, reducing the quality of life for 196 million Europeans and costing €67 billion.

 Read more about hearing loss in children